Summary of Significant Accounting Policies

 Restricted cash is cash that is restricted for a specific purpose and cannot be included in the cash and cash equivalents account.

-Trade receivables consist primarily of amounts due from customers for recurring monthly monitoring services over a wide geographical base.
+Trade receivables consist primarily of amounts due from subscribers for recurring monthly monitoring services over a wide geographical base.
 The Company performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the accounts that are acquired.
-The Company has established an allowance for doubtful accounts for estimated losses resulting from the inability of subscribers to make required payments.
+The Company has established an allowance for doubtful accounts for estimated losses in accordance with Financial Accounting Standards Board ("FASB") ASC Topic 326, Credit Losses ("ASC 326"), resulting from the inability of subscribers to make required payments.
 Factors such as historical-loss experience, recoveries and economic conditions are considered in determining the sufficiency of the allowance to cover potential losses.
-The allowance for doubtful accounts as of December 31, 2015 and 2014 was $2,762,000 and $2,120,000, respectively.
+The allowance for doubtful accounts as of December 31, 2020 and 2019 was $3,096,000 and $3,828,000, respectively.